 Our child life internship program is a 600-hour clinical internship under the direct supervision of a certified child life specialist.
 Intern experiences include time in the burn unit, trauma unit, burn outpatient clinics, and palliative care services.

-We only accept graduate level internship candidates from affiliated universities.
+UC San Diego Health only accepts graduate-level internship candidates from affiliated universities.

 Application requirements for the UC San Diego Health Child Life Internship